mynabara/PlanIoT/README.md

 You can make your own flows or use flows.json that is available in this repository.

-Friendly reminder: in this project, WhatsApp Callmebot is using my personal credentials, which means that the messages are sent to my number; if you want to receive these messagens in your WhatsApp, access: https://www.callmebot.com/blog/free-api-whatsapp-messages/
+Friendly reminder: in this project, Adafruit and WhatsApp Callmebot needs personal credentials, which made me change those infos since I made this repository public.

+You can access https://io.adafruit.com/ to use Adafruit MQTT and to receive messages in your WhatsApp, access https://www.callmebot.com/blog/free-api-whatsapp-messages/

 ## Contact
 If you enjoyed this project, need some help or have any suggestions, say "hi":